Restaurant in London, United Kingdom

 Is wagamama royal festival hall good for solo dining?

 Yes, this is one of the stronger use cases for this location.
 The communal-bench format means solo diners are seated quickly without being parked at an awkward small table.
-It's fast, affordable, and no one will rush you out — which makes it a practical stop before an event at the Royal Festival Hall.
+It's fast, affordable, no one will rush you out — which makes it a practical stop before an event at the Royal Festival Hall.

 Can wagamama royal festival hall accommodate groups?